bobbingwide/oik-bob-bing-wide/readme.txt

 2. [ bw_plug name="oik,oik-bob-bing-wide"]

 == Upgrade Notice ==
-= 2.2.3 =
+= 2.2.4 =
-Update for PHP 8.2 support
+Update for PHP 8.1 and PHP 8.2 support

 == Changelog ==
-= 2.2.3 =
+= 2.2.4 =
-* Changed: Add support for PHP 8.1 and PHP 8.2 #63
+* Changed: More support for PHP 8.1 and PHP 8.2 #63
-* Tested: With WordPress 6.3.1 and WordPress Multi Site
+* Tested: With WordPress 6.4-RC1 and WordPress Multisite
-* Tested: With PHP 8.2
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
 * Tested: With PHPUnit 9.6